A Trusted Friend in a Complicated World

 Easy (and fun!) ways to read more books

 While we all know the benefits of reading, the reality is that life gets hectic.
 There’s a reason “read more” is such a common New Year’s resolution.
-As work piles on top of chores and social and familial responsibilities, reading for pleasure can often take a backseat.
-When we do get engrossed in a juicy page-turner, however, it’s easy to remember why reading is important.
-But can we really make reading a priority without taking time away from other important activities?
-Absolutely!
-Where there’s a will, there’s a way to read more books without completely changing your life.
+As work piles on top of chores and social and family responsibilities, reading for pleasure can often take a backseat.
+When I was an English major in college, I happily read two books a week, but when I was at my first full-time job, I was lucky if I was able to read two books a year.
+It was only once I realized how much I missed being engrossed in a juicy page-turner that I decided to readjust my approach and learn how to read more without taking time away from other important activities.

 Join the free Reader’s Digest Book Club for great reads, monthly discussions, author Q&As and a community of book lovers.